History of Sweden: Early Modern Sweden: 1523–1611

 In the 16th century, Gustav Vasa (1496–1560) crushed an attempt to restore the Union of Kalmar, thereby laying the foundation for modern Sweden.
 At the same time, he broke with the papacy and established the Lutheran Church in Sweden.

 The Union's final disintegration in the early 16th century brought on a long-lived rivalry between Norway and Denmark on one side and Sweden on the other.
-The Catholic bishops had supported Christian II of Denmark, but he was overthrown by Gustavus Vasa, and Sweden became independent again.
+The Catholic bishops had supported Christian II of Denmark, but he was overthrown by Gustav Vasa, and Sweden became independent again.
 Gustavus used the Protestant Reformation to curb the power of the church and was crowned as King Gustavus I in 1523.
 In 1527, he persuaded the Riksdag of Västerås (comprising the nobles, clergy, burghers, and freehold peasants) to confiscate church lands, which comprised 21% of the farmland.
 Gustavus took the Lutheran reformers under his protection and appointed his men as bishops.
-Gustavus suppressed aristocratic opposition to his ecclesiastical policies and efforts at centralization.
+Gustavus suppressed aristocratic opposition to his ecclesiastical policies and efforts at centralisation.